curl/curl/docs/libcurl/opts/CURLOPT_USERPWD.md

 # NAME

-CURLOPT_USERPWD - user name and password to use in authentication
+CURLOPT_USERPWD - username and password to use in authentication

 # SYNOPSIS